zlatnaspirala/matrix-engine-wgpu/readme.md

 ✅ Supports multiple lights (attach as many as you want to the scene)

-✅ Shadow-ready (spotlight shadows implemented, extendable to others)
+✅ Shadow-ready (spotlight0 shadows implemented, extendable to others)

 ### Object Interaction (Raycasting)